brianshumate/ansible-hoodie/README.md

 ## Configuration

-At a minimum, modify the variables defined in the following files as
+Modify the variables defined in the following files as necessary:
-necessary:

 * `defaults/main.yml`
 * `vars/main.yml`

+At a minimum, you should change the value of the following variables:

+* hoodie_app_name
+* hoodie_app_domain
+* hoodie_couchdb_admin_passwd

 Copy the `examples/hosts.example` inventory to `hosts` and edit it to update the values for your Hoodie host.
 Be sure to change the following values: